 ANOTHER BLOW TO BELEAGUERED LABOUR IN TOWER HAMLETS

-This is yet another blow to the beleaguered Labour Party in Tower Hamlets that has systematically crushed the democratic wishes and uprising of its own members who feel let down by the performance of Mayor Biggs and its local MPs, its collusion with the local Tories, and are against the iron-grip of the right-wing elements in the local party.
+This is yet another blow to the beleaguered Labour Party in Tower Hamlets that has systematically crushed the democratic wishes and uprising of its members who feel let down by the performance of Mayor Biggs and its local MPs, its collusion with the local Tories, and are against the iron-grip of the right-wing elements in the local party.

 CLEAR PATTERN YET NO ACTION

 This is not the first time and may not be the last that the Tower Hamlets Labour party has been under the microscope for the wrong reasons because the national Labour Party has failed to act decisively.
-The Party’s NEC and the leadership have been too scared and timid in dealing with various claims of racism, plotting, bullying and harassment – some believe due to strong propaganda and lobbying by local Anti-Corbyn MPs, now candidates for the general election on June 8th, and its key local office bearers but others claim it’s because Labour fears the consequences.
+The Party’s NEC and the leadership have been too scared and timid in dealing with various claims of racism, plotting, bullying and harassment – some belief due to strong propaganda and lobbying by local Anti-Corbyn MPs, now candidates for the general election on June 8th, and its key local office bearers but others claim it’s because Labour fears the consequences.

 KEN LIVINGSTONE, TORIES AND TOWER HAMLETS LABOUR